-DEVELOPMENTAL OBJECTIVE 3 INCREASING PRODUCTION, COMPETITIVENESS AND EXPORT OF HIGH VALUE GOODS AND SERVICES PARTICULARLY IN THE NON-ENERGY SECTOR Enhance production of value added for goods and services Quantitative improvements in value added outputs for targeted sectors CSO Reports Timely supply of information by stakeholders Timely publication of data by national and international data providers Outputs Project 3.1 Develop proposals for customs procedure and legislative harmonization No of proposals for customs procedures and legislative harmonization implemented Administrative Reform documents and Budget Speech Gazette Customs and Excise Division Project 3.3 Develop a National Export Strategy No of Action Plans and Programmes in the Strategy implemented National Export Strategy Ministry of Trade, Industry and Investment Project 3.4 Develop a strategy to grow exports and to increase competitiveness amongst domestic exporters.
+DEVELOPMENTAL OBJECTIVE 3

+INCREASING PRODUCTION, COMPETITIVENESS AND EXPORT OF HIGH VALUE GOODS AND SERVICES PARTICULARLY IN THE NON-ENERGY SECTOR

+OUTCOME 1 Indicators Means of Verification Responsible Ministry/Agency Assumptions Enhance production of value added for goods and services Quantitative improvements in value added outputs for targeted sectors CSO Reports Timely supply of information by stakeholders Timely publication of data by national and international data providers Outputs providers Project 3.1 Develop proposals for customs procedure and legislative harmonization No of proposals for customs procedures and legislative harmonization implemented Administrative Reform documents and Budget Speech Gazette Customs and Excise Division Project 3.3 Develop a National Export Strategy No of Action Plans and Programmes in the Strategy implemented National Export Strategy Ministry of Trade, Industry and Investment Project 3.4 Develop a strategy to grow exports and to increase competitiveness amongst domestic exporters.
 No of improvements identified in domestic firms Achievement Reports of exporTT exporTT Project 3.5 Develop a R&D and Innovation Mainstreaming Action Plan No of measures contained in R&D and Innovation Mainstreaming Action Plan National Framework documents) Ministry of Planning & Sustainable Development 4QTR2017 Project 3.6 Develop trade negotiating strategy for Energy Services No of Strategies implemented for increasing the contribution of energy exports to GDP Ministry of Energy and Energy Affairs 4QTR2013

-DEVELOPMENTAL OBJECTIVE 4 and 5 IMPROVING THE BUSINESS AND TRADE - ENABLING ENVIRONMENT STRENGTHENING THE INSTITUTIONAL FRAMEWORK FOR TRADE Improve services provided to businesses by Government institutions % change in services provided to businesses by Government institutions Ease of Doing Business Report Timely publication of data by national and international data providers Outputs Project 1.1 Integration of TTBizLink and Customs Border Control System TTBizLink and Customs Border Control System integrated Reduced time taken in the conduct of customs transactions Publication of Administrative Notices from MTII and the Customs and Excise Division World Bank Ease of Doing Business Report Ministry of Trade, Industry and Investment Customs and Excise Division Project 1.2 Review and modernize national trade and commercial laws and related administrative procedure, including intellectual property rights No of completed policy positions to guide the development of legislation Legislative and Administrative Review and Recommendations Ministry of Trade, Industry and Investment Ministry Legal Affairs CPC and Attorney General's Office
+DEVELOPMENTAL OBJECTIVE 4 and 5 IMPROVING THE BUSINESS AND TRADE - ENABLING ENVIRONMENT STRENGTHENING THE INSTITUTIONAL FRAMEWORK FOR TRADE OUTCOME 1 Indicators Means of Verification Responsible Agency Assumptions Ease of Doing Business Improve services provided to businesses by % change in services Timely publication of data by national and Government institutions provided to Report businesses by international data Government providers institutions Outputs Project 1.1 TTBizLink and Publication of Ministry of Trade, Industry Customs Border Administrative Notices and Investment Integration of TTBizLink and Customs Border Control System from MTII and the Control System Customs and Excise Division integrated Customs and Excise Division Reduced time taken in the conduct of World Bank Ease of Doing customs transactions Business Report Project 1.2 No of completed Legislative and Ministry of Trade, Industry policy positions to Administrative Review and Investment Review and modernize national trade and guide the and Recommendations Ministry Legal Affairs commercial laws and related administrative development of procedure, including intellectual property legislation CPC and Attorney General's rights Office

-DEVELOPMENT OBJECTIVE 6 & 8 MOBILIZING RESOURCES TO FINANCE THE NEEDS OF THE TRADE RELATED SECTORS REGIONAL AND HEMISPHERIC INTEGRATION AND COOPERATION Enhanced application of technical cooperation to trade related needs.
+DEVELOPMENT OBJECTIVE 6 & 8 MOBILIZING RESOURCES TO FINANCE THE NEEDS OF THE TRADE RELATED SECTORS REGIONAL AND HEMISPHERIC INTEGRATION AND COOPERATION OUTCOME 1 Indicators Means of Verification Responsible Agency Assumptions Enhanced application of technical cooperation to trade related needs.
 Percentage change in ODA inflows Published OECD AfT Statistics, OECD Website UNCTAD, World Investment Report Trinidad and Tobago respective stakeholders supply information in a timely manner to international organisations Timely publication of data by national and international data providers Outputs Project 1.1 Develop a national AfT Strategy Aid for Trade Strategy developed and implemented National AfT Strategy Report Ministry of Trade, Industry and Investment

-DEVELOP MENT OBJECTIVI E 7 MAIN STREAMING TRA ADE POLICY INTO THE WIDE R MACRO-ECONO OMIC AN D DEVELOPMEN IT POLICY-SETTIN IG OUTCOME 1 Indicators Means of Verification in the second Assumptions Integrating public, private partnership for improving Human Development Index Ranking International Human Timely supply stakeholders of information by economic development.
-Development Indicators - Timely publication of data by national and international data providers Outputs Project 7.1 Policy for improving the National Po licy Ministry of Planning & Formulate policy for improving the standard of living, generating employment earning foreign exchange and raising domestic incomes. standard of living, generating employment earning foreign exchange and raising domestic incomes completed Framework Sustainable D evelopment
+DEVELOP MENT OBJECTIV E 7 MAINSTREAMING TRADE POLICY INTO THE WIDER MACRO-ECONOMIC AND DEVELOPMENT POLICY-SETTING OUTCOME 1 Indicators Means of Verification Responsible Ministry/Agency Assumptions Integrating public, private partnership for improving rtnership for improving Ranking International Human Development Indicators Timely supply stakeholders of information by economic development.
+Timely publication of data by national and international data providers Outputs Project 7.1 Formulate policy for improving the standard of living, generating employment earning foreign exchange and raising domestic incomes.
+Policy for improving the standard of living, generating employment earning foreign exchange and raising domestic incomes completed National Po Framework • Ministry of Pla Sustainable D •